peterbartels/git-worktree-agent/DEPLOYMENT.md

 ### Step 1: Create a Changeset

-When you make changes that should be released, create a changeset:
+When you make changes that should be released:

 ```bash
 npx changeset